You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is St. John's Wort?

-Combining Lipitor and St. John's Wort: Potential Risks
+The Interaction Between Lipitor and St. John's Wort

-When taken together, Lipitor and St. John's Wort may interact with each other and potentially affect liver function.
-St. John's Wort is known to induce the cytochrome P450 enzyme system, which can increase the metabolism of certain medications, including statins like Lipitor.
-This increased metabolism can lead to lower levels of the medication in the blood, which may reduce its effectiveness.
+When taken together, Lipitor and St. John's Wort can interact in a way that affects liver function.
+St. John's Wort is known to induce the cytochrome P450 enzyme system, which is responsible for metabolizing many medications, including Lipitor.
+By inducing this enzyme system, St. John's Wort can increase the metabolism of Lipitor, leading to lower levels of the medication in the blood.

 Conclusion